 Have a Plan For the Marital Home

 The marital home should be treated as an asset during divorce, and while it is understandable that the home may be very important to you emotionally, it is important to be aware of all the practical and financial aspects of whether to sell your home, keep it, or allow your spouse to keep it.
-If you are getting ready to go through a divorce and are struggling with this issue, seek the expertise of In Law We Trust, P.A.
-As attorneys who represent men in the Tampa Bay area, we can review your financial situations, explain all your options, and discuss what the economic impact of those options might be for you.
+If you are getting ready to go through a divorce and are struggling with this issue, seek the expertise of In Law We Trust Divorce and Family Lawyers As attorneys who represent men in the Tampa Bay area, we can review your financial situations, explain all your options, and discuss what the economic impact of those options might be for you.

 Will Moving Out of the House Be Considered Abandonment?